blissd/cv/README.md

 _Scala, Java, Python, Golang, cats, FS2, AWS Batch, AWS Lambda, Dremio._

-### Scala Microservice Engineer at [11:FS Foundry](https://www.11fs.com) _(August 2019—February 2020)_
+### Scala Micro-service Engineer at [11:FS Foundry](https://www.11fs.com) _(August 2019—February 2020)_

-Designed and developed microservices to support Foundry, a ledger-first API driven banking platform.
-The platform was built using the Lightbend Lagom microservices framework, Scala, Cassandra, and Kafka.
+Designed and developed micro-services to support Foundry, a ledger-first API driven banking platform.
+The platform was built using the Lightbend Lagom micro-services framework, Scala, Cassandra, and Kafka.

-Designed and implemented the microservices to support the expiry of payment card authorisations.
+Designed and implemented the micro-services to support the expiry of payment card authorisations.
 The functionality was delivered over two sprints to support the alpha release of a new payment card product.

 Led the adoption of the Apache Avro message format for Kafka messages to improve performance and reduce the risk of breaking changes to message formats.